komiga/project-protocol/cpp.md

 libstdc++ may be supported for some projects that require Clang, but it's best to use libc++ -- especially on Linux.

+**1**: This might not be accurate to the latest GCC and libstdc++.
+If a project builds with a GCC/libstdc++ version greater than 4.7.3, let plash know.

 ## Toolchain setup

 All C++ projects use Premake 4.4-beta5+ with precore for the build system.